Central Coast (New South Wales): Bus

+CDC NSW operate services between Cheero Point, Mooney Mooney with the bus line extending to Sydney areas such as Brooklyn and sometimes as far as Hornsby.
+The bus route is isolated from rest of the Central Coast bus network.

-Retail
+Retail and commercial

-The Central Coast is home to Erina Fair, the largest single level shopping centre in the Southern Hemisphere and the largest non-metropolitan shopping centre in Australia.
+The Central Coast is home to Erina Fair, the largest single level shopping mall in the Southern Hemisphere and the largest regional shopping mall in Australia.
 It provides many of the area's amenities such as restaurants, cinema, fast food and shopping.
-Another large shopping centre exists to the north, Westfield Tuggerah.
+Another large shopping mall exists to the north, Westfield Tuggerah.

-Other smaller local shopping centres are located throughout the region, including at Woy Woy, Umina, Kincumber, Gosford, Wyoming, Bateau Bay and Lake Haven.
+Other smaller local shopping malls are located throughout the region, including at Woy Woy, Umina Beach, Kincumber, Gosford, Wyoming, Bateau Bay, Wyong and Lake Haven.